HathorNetwork/rfcs/0000-multi-sig.md

 - We are using the same specifications of bitcoin, what is good because people are already used to it.
 - Multi sig is really necessary when you think about a company or a group that wants to share the responsability of control and spend the funds.
 Not doing multi sig would limit the use of our tokens.
+- Another alternative would be to use Shamir's Secret Sharing and a regular P2PKH transaction.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions